-Hosted during Grand Final week, and fittingly named after the games first superstar Herbert "Dally" Messenger, the major awards presentation recognises the most outstanding Rookie from the current season, the Dally M Female Player of the Year, Dally M Team of the Year and the coveted Dally M Medal Best & Fairest Player of the Year.
+Hosted during Grand Final week, and fittingly named after the game’s first superstar Herbert "Dally" Messenger, the night culminates in the presentation of the Dally M Medal to the season’s best and fairest player.
+Other major awards on the night include the Rookie of the Year, Coach of the Year, Female Player of the Year and the Dally M Team of the Year.

 The black-tie event has earned a reputation for being rugby league's night of nights, from the red carpet to the vote count, which is screened live on Fox Sports.

-Introduced in 1980 by News Limited, the Dally M Awards was initially voted on by journalists at the Daily Mirror, and more recently the Daily Telegraph newspaper.
+Introduced in 1979 by News Limited, the Dally M Medal was initially voted on by journalists at the Daily Mirror, and more recently the Daily Telegraph.

-The amalgamation of the game's governing bodies in 1998 would announce the Dally M Awards as the official awards event for the premiership season.
+The amalgamation of the game's governing bodies in 1998 saw the announcement of the Dally M Awards as the official awards event for the Premiership competition.

 The Dally M Awards are voted on by former players including some of the sport’s greats such as Wally Lewis, Greg Alexander, Darren Lockyer, Steve Roach and Andrew Johns.